Crete travel guide & 25 photos to feed your wanderlust

 Elafonissi beach: the last day the bar is open for the season

 So, before finishing this long Crete travel guide, I thought of adding a few books about Crete.
 These are actually books that will help you get a better impression of the island.
-Read them before your journey to Crete, or have them with you while being there.
+Read them before your journey to Crete, or have them with you while you’re there.

 Abducting a General.
 Well, the writer of the book is also the main character.
 Patrick Leigh Fermor kidnapped General Kreipe, the German commander in Crete, on 26 April 1944.
 Buy Abducting a General here.

-25 Photos of Crete & travel guide – Final thoughts
+25 Photos of Crete & travel guide – Final Thoughts

 Kedrodasos Crete